-Nathan, who lives round the corner from the convenience store where he purchased the ticket, said: “It made a beeping noise to say I had won.
+Nathan, who lives around the corner from the convenience store where he purchased the ticket, said: “It made a beeping noise to say I had won.
 The shop assistant was quite shocked.
-The machine was telling him it’s a big pay out and I should contact Lottery HQ.
+The machine was telling him it was a big payout and that I should contact Lottery HQ.
 He gave me a pen and told me to write my name on the back of the ticket.
 Everyone in the shop was over the moon for me.
-I waited up until about 11pm to check the lottery app on my phone.
+I waited up until about 11 pm to check the lottery app on my phone.
 When I checked it, it told me I had a free lucky dip.”

 Immediately after the draw, Low Grange Store appealed on its Facebook page for the real winner to come forward.
 The post said the ticket holder could pocket around a £50,000 prize.

 It looked like Nathan had had his ticket scanned during what is known as a “draw break” – a period immediately after a draw where the numbers and prizes are being worked out by Camelot.
 Devastated, he went back to the shop the next day to check again.